leea/leea.github.io.old/_posts/2016-02-24-science-and-the-treatment-of-serious-illnesses.md

 ---
 layout: post
 title: Science and the treatment of serious illnesses
-excerpt: My submission to the U.S. Department of Health and Human Services (HHS) call for public comment on changes to the Common Rule, which governs research on human subjects in the US.
+excerpt: My cancer will not wait for IRB review.
+My treatment should not wait either.
 modified: 2016-02-23
 tags: [ cancer, common rule, science]
 comments: true
 ---

+*Note: This is a edited version of my submission to the U.S. Department of Health and Human Services (HHS) call for public comment on changes to the Common Rule, which governs research on human subjects in the US*

 In April of 2015, at the age of 29, I was diagnosed with advanced EGFR+ lung cancer.
 Although this condition is rare in a person like me, younger, athletic, never smoker, I am tragically not alone.
 Hundreds of young adults like me will be diagnosed with incurable advanced lung cancer in the US.
 Many multiples of that number will be diagnosed with diseases like mine that are not very treatable and fatal.